 - Best Management Practices (BMPs).
 Another government agency and industry term, BMPs means that we work to adopt best management practices used in other, similar mills in our handling of environmental processes and regulations.
 Importantly, the Weyerhaeuser legacy resulted in this mill often being officially cited as “best in class” and an example for other mills to look at.
 Our capital expenditure plan is intended to carry on that legacy.

 - Renewing, recycling, cleaning.
-For over 50 years, the mill has been a major recycler of operational feedstocks.
-Our Hemlock fiber is a renewable resource and is the best fiber in the world for the production of specialty cellulose.
+For over 60 years, the mill has been a major recycler of operational feedstocks.
+Our softwood fiber is a renewable resource, and is PEFC™ certified.
 A major part of our energy generation is biomass or “green” energy from the use of bark and other waste material.
 We reuse a significant volume of our chemicals in the pulping process through our recovery system and as much pulp byproduct waste as possible is dried out and used in energy generation.
 We then use washing, clarifying, secondary treatment and diffusing on the effluent side, and scrubbers and precipitators on the emissions side.